s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

 Remember that CORS is a security feature, and bypassing it without understanding the implications could expose your application to potential security risks.
 If you're having CORS issues, it's often a good idea to understand why the browser is blocking the request and address the root cause rather than circumventing it.

 ## 28. Explain static typing in angular
  - Angular is built with  TypeScript, which provides static typing.
-It helps catch errors during development by checking types at compile-time.
+ - It helps catch errors during development by checking types at compile-time.
+ - Store static files inside the `assets` folder.

 ## 29. Explain subject in angular
     - Subject is a type of observable that allows values to be multicasted to many observers.
 It is both an observable and an observer.

 ## 30. Javascript vs Typescript
- - JavaScript is a scripting language and typescript is a superset of javaScript that adds static typing and other features.
+ - JavaScript is a scripting language and typescript is a superset of javaScript that adds static typing, detect error at compile time and other features.

 ## 31. what is node_module
  - `node_module` is a directory where npm installs packages (dependencies) for a project.
+ - `NPM` keeps library for both `node js` and `angular`

 32. How to add dependencies in angular
  - To add dependency, use npm or yarn to install.